lluked/splunk-honeypot/README.md

   - Access for SSH, Splunk and the Traefik dashboard is provided in output
 - Have a coffee (Wait around 10 mins for setup to complete)
   - Check progress by sshing into the instance with the created private key file
-    - Run 'sudo systemctl status manuka' to check the service status
+    - Run 'sudo systemctl status splunk-honeypot' to check the service status
     - Run 'docker ps' to check docker status
     - Once 'docker ps' shows the containers are running wait a couple of minutes for elasticsearch to finish starting.
 - Access Splunk with the reverse proxy user and the password variables provided and the outputted url